- Kevin Lyttle American-Statesman Staff

 The inaugural Spring League helped launch more than a dozen players into NFL or Canadian Football League camps, including two former Texas Longhorns — quarterback David Ash (Carolina Panthers) and wide receiver Daje Johnson (Ottawa Redblacks).

-Woods said 22 NFL teams and a handful of CFL teams participated in the league in 2017.
+Woods said 22 NFL teams and a handful of CFL teams participated.

 Although player invitations haven’t gone out for 2018, former San Francisco 49ers quarterback Colin Kaepernick would be a natural fit.
 It’s possible that another high-visibility QB or two with local ties — Johnny Manziel, Robert Griffin III, perhaps even Vince Young — could be on hand.